omcodedthis/EnvGPT/README.md

 ## Getting Started
 I really wanted to provide a live instance of EnvGPT but Steamship has usage limits for free-tier accounts.
-You can still use EnvGPT by creating your own instance using the link provided below.
+You can still use EnvGPT by creating your own instance using the links provided below.

 * Make a [Steamship](https://www.steamship.com/) account.